-The current provost, Mickey McDonald, announced in December that he had accepted the position of president at the Great Lakes Colleges Association (GLCA) of which Kalamazoo College is a member.
-Provost McDonald departs on June 30, 2018; Roger F. and Harriet G. Varney Professor of Chemistry and Associate Provost Laura Lowe Furge will serve as interim provost for the 2018-19 academic year.
+Then-Provost Mickey McDonald announced in December that he had accepted the position of president at the Great Lakes Colleges Association (GLCA) of which Kalamazoo College is a member.
+Roger F. and Harriet G. Varney Professor of Chemistry and Associate Provost Laura Lowe Furge is serving as the interim provost through the 2018-19 academic year.

 The search for the new provost is led by a committee of faculty and staff with the assistance of the firm Storbeck/Pimentel & Associates.

 - Alyce Brady (chair), Computer Science

 - Dennis Frost, History and East Asian Studies

 Interim Provost Laura Lowe Furge

 Laura Lowe Furge serves Kalamazoo College as its interim provost and the Roger F. and Harriet G. Varney Professor of Chemistry.

 As the interim provost, Furge is the College’s chief academic officer with oversight of all educational affairs and activities, including academic personnel and programs.
 She also oversees academic administrative areas including Athletics, the Center for Career and Professional Development, Information Services, Institutional Assessment and Faculty Grants, the Center for International Programs, the Registrar’s Office, the Center for Civic Engagement, the Arcus Center for Social Justice Leadership, Health Professions Advising, Graduate Fellowships Advising, and co-oversight of Academic Advising / First-Year Experience.